 800.387.9673, ext.
 5284

 Dallas Theological Seminary

 Dallas, TX 75204

-Reference staff are eager to help you use library resources and find information.
+Reference staff are eager to help you use information resources.
 We will answer general reference and research questions by mail, email, phone or fax.
 Be sure to identify yourself as a remote student and indicate your home campus or town of residence.
 Reference staff are on duty 40 hours/week, M-F. We will not do your research for you (after all, developing research skills is part of your education), but we will check reference works for you, provide brief factual information, recommend resources relevant to your specific information needs, teach you how to use those resources (including reference works, databases, primary source collections, and plain old books), suggest research strategies, and do a certain amount of work for you that you cannot do yourself because you do not have ready access to the Dallas campus.
 If we are unable to resolve technical problem with online databases, we will do the search for you and email results to you.

 Access to Electronic Resources.
 Tech Support

 The library catalog and scores of databases are available on campus and via the Internet.
 Most of these resources require a personal library login and password.
 If you are unable to access databases or other online resources at library.dts.edu, then first try the tech support FAQ.
 If you continue to have trouble, contact the library.